RegionHalland/halland/README.md

 ```

 2. Update `resources/assets/config.json` settings:
 - `devUrl` should reflect your local development hostname, for example `http://site.test`
 - `publicPath` should reflect your WordPress directory structure (`/web/app/themes/halland` or `/wp-content/themes/halland` for non-[Bedrock](https://roots.io/bedrock/) installs)

 3. Build commands
 * `yarn start` — Compile assets when file changes are made, start Browsersync session
 * `yarn build` — Compile and optimize the files in your assets directory
 * `yarn build:production` — Compile assets for production

 ## Styleguide

-Halland uses CSS-classes and components from our [styleguide](https://github.com/regionhalland/styleguide) by looking for the environment variable `COMPONENT_LIBRARY_URI`.
-If the variable can't be found, Halland uses the styleguide published on [Github Pages](https://regionhalland.github.io/styleguide).
+Almost all of the CSS on the front-end is defined in our [styleguide](https://github.com/regionhalland/styleguide).
+Halland uses it by looking for the environment variable `COMPONENT_LIBRARY_URI`.
+If the variable can't be found, Halland defaults to the styleguide published on [Github Pages](https://regionhalland.github.io/styleguide).

+If you want to work with CSS, set up up a local version of the styleguide by [following the instructions in it's repo](https://github.com/regionhalland/styleguide) and make your changes there.

+### CORS

-If you get a CORS related error, allow requests by adding the following headers to your *local* version of the styleguide:
+Allow requests to your local version of the styleguide by adding the following headers to it's nginx config:

-1. SSH into your [Homestead](https://laravel.com/docs/5.6/homestead) server and edit the styleguides nginx config:
+1. SSH into your Homestead server and edit the styleguides nginx config:
 ```sh
 $ cd ~/Homestead
 $ homestead ssh
 $ sudo nano /etc/nginx/sites-enabled/styleguide.test
 ```

-2. Place the headers in the server block of the nginx config, ie `/etc/nginx/sites-enabled/styleguide.test`:
+2. Place the headers in the server block of the nginx config:
 ```nginx
 # Allow CORS
 add_header 'Access-Control-Allow-Origin' '*' always;